 On the Canadian side, the financial picture does not look much better, with a collective $599 billion (CAD) in credit card and non-mortgage debt, and an average credit card balance of $4,154.

-How To Get Rid Of Your Credit Card Debt in 10 Simple Steps
+How To Pay Off Your Credit Card Debt Quickly

 If you want to get out of debt, you need to figure out why you are in debt in the first place.
 You also need to understand how credit cards work – annual percentage rate (APR), compound interest, principal, minimum payments, and credit scores.
 Lastly, you will need to start making more than the minimum payment required.